 Why You Can Choose Hill Macdonald With Confidence To Handle Your QDRO

 Not all divorce lawyers have experience creating QDROs.
 Our legal team’s background in finance and accounting makes us well-suited to create or evaluate QDROs for our divorce clients.

 If you or your spouse has 401(k) or other accounts payable after retirement age, you can help make property division in your divorce more efficient by working with one of our family law attorneys, as we are experienced in all aspects of creating, reviewing and filing QDROs.

-Get Information And Help To Divide Retirement Accounts In Your Georgia Divorce
+Get Information And Help To Divide Retirement Accounts In Your Marietta Divorce

 Discuss QDROs and other aspects of property division with one of our lawyers in Marietta.